 We all know the harmful effects sodas and fizzy drinks have on our health, yet when our bodies are crying out for a nice cold glass of coke or sprite, we often cave in just to end the urge for it.
 Now why would our body be craving something so toxic for us?
 It could be due to a deficiency in calcium.
 Phosphoric acid, which can be found in carbonated drinks, can leach calcium and magnesium from our bones, creating a terrible cycle of depletion then craving.

 Healthier options include (but are not limited to) sesame seeds/ tahini, broccoli, kale, legumes, mustard and turnip greens.

 Cheese is a popular comfort food, and for good reason.
 It contains l-tryptophan, a fatty acid that can help improve your mood and promote relaxation.
 If you’re constantly craving this gooey food, it may be due to a deficiency in essential fatty acids.

 Some great plant-based alternatives rich in omega 3′s (EPA and DHA) include flax oil, ground flaxseeds, chia seeds, and walnuts.

 Bread, Pasta, & Pastries

 There’s nothing better than having fresh bread straight from the bakery, or stopping off on the way home from work to pick yourself up a bagel or pastry.
 However, if you’re constantly craving these carby foods, it may be due to a chromium deficiency.
 Chromium works with insulin in the body to help metabolise carbohydrates.

 Healthier options for boosting chromium levels in the body include onion, romaine lettuce, tomato, cinnamon, grapes, apples, and sweet potato.

 Craving red meat can a common sign that the body’s low in iron.
 However, it is not a good idea to have too much of this food as red meats are often quite high in unhealthy saturated fats, which can be harmful for your heart.
 Pairing vitamin C rich foods with sources high in iron is a great way to boost iron absorption in the body, especially if your iron intake mainly comes from plant-based sources.
-This is because vitamin C helps synthesize red blood cells in the body (where iron is found).
+This is because vitamin C helps synthesise red blood cells in the body (where iron is found).